deeplearning4j/deeplearning4j/machine-learning-workflow.md

 * Train best performing model possible given available data, computational resources, and time.
 * Build reliable, reusable software pipeline for re-training models in the future.

-*NOTES: Overlaps with Phase 2 (feasibility study), but here you expect a fully tuned model and a reusable software artifact.*
+*NOTE: overlaps with Phase 2 (feasibility study), but here you expect a fully tuned model and a reusable software artifact.*

 **Tasks**
 * Plan full set of experiments